vincentneo/CoreGPX/README.md

 		</trkseg>
 	</trk>
 </gpx>
-*/
 ```
-`.gpx()` of `GPXRoot` outputs a `String` which can then be packaged as a .GPX file.
+- `.gpx()` of `GPXRoot` outputs a `String` which can then be packaged as a .GPX file.
+- `.OutputToFile(saveAt:fileName:)` directly saves GPX contents to a URL specified.

 ## Example
+To know in depth of what `CoreGPX` can bring, do check out the Example app.
-To run the example project, clone the repo, and try out the Example!
+To run the example project, simply clone the repo, and try it out straight away!

 ## Contributing
 Contributions to this project will be more than welcomed.
 Feel free to add a pull request or open an issue.
+If you require a feature that has yet to be available, do open an issue, describing why and what the feature could bring and how it would help you!

 #### Currently Work in progress:
 Any help would be appreciated!